-- Brown the sausage in a large skillet until completely cooked.
+- In a large skillet, brown the sausage until almost completely cooked.

-- Drizzle with the maple syrup or honey.
+- Drizzle with the maple syrup or honey if desired.

-- Spoon some of the sausage mixture into each apple and place on the bottom of a large baking dish.
+- Divide and spoon the sausage mixture equally into each apple and place in a large baking dish.

-- Bake for 25-30 minutes until apples are cooked and fragrant.
+- Bake for 25-30 minutes until the apples are cooked and fragrant.

 - Remove and serve with salad.